Course Catalog

 2. Pre-Professional Programs

-Pre-Health Professions: Pre-health students are those interested in pursuing a career and graduate study in fields such as Dentistry, Medicine, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Physician Assistant, Public Health, Veterinary Medicine, and other health professions.
-Students who are matriculating in the direct-entry undergraduate nursing program are not considered pre-health, and have access to advising and career preparation through the School of Nursing & Human Physiology.
+Pre-Health Professions: Pre-health students are those interested in pursuing a career and graduate study in fields such as Dentistry, Medicine, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Physician Assistant, Veterinary Medicine, and other health professions.
+Students who are matriculating in the direct-entry undergraduate nursing program are not considered pre-health, and have access to advising and career preparation through the School of Health Sciences.

 Health professions programs each determine their own admissions prerequisite coursework, but most require a strong foundation in the basic sciences along with coursework in the humanities, which can be found in the University Core Curriculum.
 In consultation with their academic advisors, students can expect to complete a basic science curriculum that includes Biology, Chemistry, Physics, and Math.
 Additional science courses may be necessary based on specific program requirements.